jamesplease/redux-resource/docs/resources/modifying-resources.md

   }
   ```

-When resources are deleted, they will be removed from all of the lists in the store as well..
+When resources are deleted, they will be removed from all of the lists in the store as well.

 ### Asynchronous Actions